A Robust Test for Elliptical Symmetry: Introduction

+where $\x_1,\dots,\x_n \in \mathbb{R}^{p}$ are the collected sample vectors.
+To avoid the obvious scaling ambiguity (for a solution $\T$ to (\ref{eq:tyler_def}), $c\cdot\T$ is also a solution whenever $c>0$), it is common to fix the scaling, e.g. by setting $\Tr{\T} = p$.
 When $\{\x_i\}_{i=1}^n$ are i.i.d. (independent and identically distributed) elliptical \cite{frahm2004generalized}, their true scatter matrix $\bm\Omega$ is positive definite and $n>p$, Tyler's estimator exists with probability one and is a consistent estimator of $\bm\Omega$.
 In \cite{tyler1987statistical} Tyler also demonstrated that his estimator can be viewed as an ML estimator of a certain distribution over a unit sphere.
+In elliptical populations the scatter matrix is equal to a positive multiple of the covariance matrix when the latter exists.

+The elliptical and generalized elliptical classes of distributions are quite large to incorporate many known populations and they model the real non-Gaussian world behavior much better \cite{pascal2008covariance, abramovich2007time, wiesel2012geodesic, zhang2013multivariate} than the Gaussian distributions.
+In particular, the GE family includes generalized Gaussian, compound Gaussian and many other widely used distributions \cite{frahm2004generalized}.
+Elliptical populations are commonly used to model radar clutter \cite{conte1991modelling}, noise and interference in indoor and outdoor mobile communication channels \cite{middleton1973man} and numerous other applications.